tarides/unikernels/README.md

 # Unikernels

-This repository contains some unikernel developped/maintained by Tarides.
+This repository contains some unikernel developed/maintained by Tarides.
 They are usually buildable with:
 ```sh
 $ mirage configure -t <your-target>
 $ make depends
 $ mirage build
 ```

 Their deployements depend on your target.
-Usually, we prefer to deploy unikernel on [KVM][kvm] but [Xen][xen] is another possible target for these unikernels.
+Usually, we prefer to deploy unikernels on [KVM][kvm] but [Xen][xen] is another possible target for these unikernels.

 ## The SMTP stack